Out of Area Young People Arrested who appear at risk of Criminal Exploitation

 Police officers should be aware of the general indicators of CCE/County Lines – young people trafficked from urban areas who have no obvious reason to be in North Yorkshire or City of York, in possession of substantial quantities of drugs and/or cash, often armed with large knives or other weapons, and may be accompanied or arrested with adults.
 This is not the only form of CCE, but it is the main type we are seeing at this time.

 Police officers who arrest young people under these circumstances should promptly make a written safeguarding referral.
-If the arrest was a planned intel-led operation, a confidential referral might be helpfully made in advance.
+If the arrest was a planned intelligence-led operation, a confidential referral might be helpfully made in advance.
 Custody Sergeants should check at booking-in that a safeguarding referral has been made.
-Youth Justice workers who are informed of the arrest should also check that a referral has been made.
+Youth Justice workers who are informed of the arrest should also check that a referral has been made and if not ensure one is completed.

 The Local Authority should then expedite screening and allocation.
 Police powers to detain the young person are constrained by PACE, we have a small window for assessment and planning, therefore the response needs to be in line with this.
 Outside office hours, referrals are screened by EDT Customer Advisors.
 To expedite a response it is preferable that the referring officer also contacts EDT by phone.